torrentpien/ai-research-to-returns/README.md

 - **Spearman rank correlation in Level 4**, which measures the relationship between paper counts, citations, stock returns, and stock prices.
 - **Company-level impulse-response analysis (VAR/IRF) in Level 4**, which traces the estimated dynamic response of a firm's monthly log returns to shocks in its own AI subfield publication growth.
 - **Fiscal-period R&D alignment.** R&D expense is plotted over each firm’s actual fiscal reporting period rather than being forced into calendar years.
 This avoids incorrectly summing firms with different fiscal year-end dates.

+### Visualizations Used

+Our analysis uses several visualizations to connect the econometric results with the project’s research question.
+Time-series trend plots show the long-run movement of AI paper counts, citation indicators, stock returns, and firm-level stock prices.
+Scatter plots compare monthly AI paper growth with monthly returns after differencing, helping test whether the apparent relationship remains after removing shared time trends.
+VAR impulse-response plots show the estimated dynamic response of stock returns to shocks in AI research growth.
+Heatmaps summarize subfield-to-firm effects and company-level Spearman correlations.
+Finally, the R&D expense and AI paper count comparison plot is used to examine whether the post-2021 decline in visible AI publications reflects lower research investment or a change in public disclosure behavior.

 ## Results